 Our campus already has an amazing 38% of land set aside for nature and now we’re committing to setting aside 40%, 45% or 50% of campus land.

 We’re sharing maps of how this could possibly look for our campus, as well as what land is currently used for nature.

 Now we want to hear your views – have we highlighted the right areas?

 The National Academy of Sciences has confirmed that we are currently in the sixth mass extinction as a result of the loss of biodiversity.
 So we are working hard to achieve a biodiversity net gain.

 Our location in the Sussex South Downs National Park and UNESCO biosphere means we have a unique opportunity and a responsibility to make our campus as biodiverse as possible.

 While we already have passive rewilding zones and low management wildflower-rich areas, our goal of being the most biodiverse campus in the UK means we must do more.

-You can read more about our environmental sustainability goals in our sustainability strategy.
+You can read more about our Biodiversity Policy and Draft Strategy [PDF 436KB] and about our environmental sustainability goals in our Sustainability Strategy.